|Some Notable Citizens of Lichfield|

 carefully recording the churches and other buildings that he saw.

-Richard Green was born in Lichfield and followed his grandfather, (see
+Richard Greene was born in Lichfield and followed his grandfather (see

 he inherited a share in the popular local bank that had been part-owned